jlrioux/Extron-IPCP-Link/README.md

 -While the architecture was designed to allow for multiple Servers to access the IPCP and its objects at once, more testing is required to ensure full reliability.
 -Server-side SSL wrapping of EthernetServerInterfaceEx needs to be implemented, use thru_ipcp option if needed for now.

+# IPCP-Side Extronlib Package
+## Implementation
+Set up the JSON configuration file to load with CSDU like normal with the TP file in the layout folder and IR files in the IR file as normal.
+The main.py file in SRC can be modified to disable either the LAN or AVLAN connection as needed and an optional parameter of the WrapperBasics class can supply a custom password.
+The default password is 'p9oai23jr09p8fmvw98foweivmawthapw4t'

+## Operational Notes
+### Touch Panel Considerations
+The "Where Used" list within GUI Designer should be exported in CSV format with the same name as your panel's alias.
+This CSV file should be loaded to the IPCP controller in the RFILE directory.
+Failure to do this will result in much slower boot times when large touch panel GUIs are used.
+This also prevents the annoying non-error of id's not being valid from filling up the Program Log.
+When the user interface has elements added or removed from it, the CSV should be remade.

+## Known Issues
+### Further testing is needed
+-I have yet to test through some object types to which do not have access.
+SummitConnect
+DanteInterface
+SWACRecepticalInterface
+SWPowerInterface

+-While the architecture was designed to allow for multiple Servers to access the IPCP and its objects at once, more testing is required to ensure full reliability.

 ## Credits
 Author - Jean-Luc Rioux